-Equally important as selection is placement.
+Equally important as the mic selection is microphone placement.
 The wrong placement can result in amplification of the sound of breathing or barely any sound at all.
 Let’s look at these three placements.

 Go for the corner of the mouth, about ½ inch away from the face.
-Then have the pastor test it out.
-If you get excessive popping or sibilance, move it out a bit.
-Also listen for the sound of breathing.
-Move it up and down to find the sweet spot if you hear that as well.
+Have the pastor test it.
+If excessive popping or sibilance is heard, move it out a bit.
+Also, listen for the sound of breathing.
+Move it up and down to find the sweet spot.

 Some of the placement is controlled or restricted by the length of the boom that holds the mic.
 Here’s a shot of my pastor with his mic.